khimo/khimo.github.io/bli-guides/bli-faq.md

 ### How can I find a specific source of an A/V device in _BLApp_?

 Sources showed in _BLApp_ are managed in the _Interface_ section of _BeoLiving Intelligence_ web interface.
-Selecting the device owner of the specific source, check that the source has not the checkbox "_Hidden_" selected.
+Selecting the device owner of the specific source, check that the source has not the check box "_Hidden_" selected.
 For more information regarding configuration of user interfaces check _Interfaces_ section of [BeoLiving Intelligence PRO User Guide](bli-pro-user-guide.md).

 ### What does the _BeoLiving Intelligence_ Led color/patter means?